PROJECT: The way forward for renewable energy in Central America

-The region’s governments have embraced a variety of policies to promote renewable energy, yet while, these have not been effective enough to advance renewables to their full potential.
+The region’s governments have embraced a variety of policies to promote renewable energy, yet these have not been effective enough to advance renewables to their full potential.
 Support mechanisms are often insufficient, only partially implemented, or ineffectively administered, and they compete with strong existing subsidies and support for conventional energy sources.
 Central American countries have begun to integrate their political and economic systems through the signing of the Tegucigalpa Protocol and the establishment of the Central American Integration System (SICA).

 There is now more opportunity than ever to rapidly advance sustainable energy in Central America.
 The economic and grid integration represents a tremendous opportunity for transitioning to renewable energy.